notDMCA

 MurmurHost — Monero across an 8-jurisdiction footprint

 MurmurHost is broader geographically than any other vendor in this list: 8 datacenters in Iceland, Switzerland, the Netherlands, Romania, Moldova, Bulgaria, Russia and Panama.
-Monero is one of 11+ accepted cryptocurrencies (BTC, XMR, Bitcoin Lightning, ETH, USDT, USDC, LTC, DASH, ZEC, SOL, TON).
+Monero is one of 11+ accepted cryptocurrencies (BTC, XMR, Bitcoin Lightning, ETH, USDT, USDC, LTC, DASH, ZEC, SOL, TON), and there is no card or PayPal option at any tier.

 VPS-2 (2 vCPU AMD EPYC / 4 GB DDR4 ECC / 60 GB NVMe SSD / 3 TB bandwidth) is $32/mo with a 10 Gbps DDoS shield and a 99.99% uptime SLA included on every plan.